Historic Riggs Field

 Riggs Field was dedicated on October 2, 1915, as Clemson and Davidson fought to a 6-6 deadlock in football.
 The soccer stadium's dedication took place on Sept.
 20, 1987, before the Wake Forest contest.
 The Tigers were 3-1 winners in this game.

-There are currently plans to enhance Historic Riggs Field and the surrounding area.
-Click here to view renderings of the proposed enhancements.
+Construction is underway to enhance Historic Riggs Field and the surrounding area.
+Click here to view renderings of the enhancements.